W01fw00d/cooking-with-amateurs/README.md

 3. Deploy Back App

-Launch a mongoDB and then:
+Run a MongoDB instance and then:

 ```
 npm run dev-back